-Salama Freed, PhD, MA, MS is a postdoctoral researcher at the Leonard Davis Institute of Health Economics and the Department of Medical Ethics and Health Policy at the Perelman School of Medicine.
+Salama Freed, PhD, MA, MS joined us as a postdoctoral researcher at the Leonard Davis Institute of Health Economics and the Department of Medical Ethics and Health Policy at the Perelman School of Medicine.
 Dr. Freed earned her PhD in Economics from Vanderbilt University in 2018.
 Her research agenda focuses on three areas: 1) affordable health care provision for the elderly, 2) health insurance and health care access, and 3) the role of payment policies and incentives in health care spending.
 Each of these topics fits into her broader interest in evaluating innovative methods and policies that may contain rising health care costs while providing necessary care to vulnerable populations.
 Her work at LDI and Perelman focuses on evaluating long term care provision for the rapidly expanding elderly population.
 Her CICADA project investigates the role of information on competition between nursing homes and assisted living facilities.
 Dr. Freed is currently the Duke-Margolis and National Pharmaceutical Council (NPC) post-doctoral health policy fellow in Washington, DC.

-Eleanor Rivera, PhD, RN is a Postdoctoral Fellow in the NewCourtland Center for Transitions and Health at the Penn School of Nursing.
+Eleanor Rivera, PhD, RN joined us as a Postdoctoral Fellow in the NewCourtland Center for Transitions and Health at the Penn School of Nursing.
 Her research focuses on illness representation theory, which is a patients’ unique understanding of their diagnosed disease, and can be based on factors such as their lived experience and personal definitions of health and wellness.
 She believes that centering the primary care experience around these illness representations is crucial to the creation of realizable and relevant treatment plans.
 Her current research is taking that model into the chronic kidney disease population, to assess the relationship between illness representation and multiple health outcomes such as adherence and health services resource use.
 Her dissertation research, published in Geriatrics in 2018, was given the Emerging Scholar and Professional Organization Interdisciplinary Paper Award by the Gerontological Society of America.
 Dr. Rivera is now an assistant professor at the University of Illinois at Chicago College of Nursing.

 Year 1 RCMAR Scientists (2018-2019)

-Kevin Ahmaad Jenkins, PhD is a vice-provost post-doctoral fellow in the School of Policy and Practice at Penn.
+Kevin Ahmaad Jenkins, PhD joined us a vice-provost post-doctoral fellow in the School of Policy and Practice at Penn.
 After obtaining his bachelor’s and master’s degrees focused in medical and legal history, Dr. Jenkins earned a PhD in Sociology and Criminology & Law from the University of Florida.
 His work examines the influence of race, racism, and psychosocial stress among patients living with chronic disease.
 Most recently, Dr. Jenkins has investigated how experiences with racism-induced stress, both in and outside of the health care setting, contribute to more rapid decline in kidney function.
 Dr. Jenkins is currently in investigator with the Center for Health Equity Research and Promotion (CHERP) at the Philadelphia VA Medical Center.

 G. Adriana Perez, PhD, CRNP, ANP-BC, FAAN is an Assistant Professor of Nursing at the Penn School of Nursing and past Chair and current Policy Advisor of the National Association of Hispanic Nurses (NAHN), Public Policy Committee.
 She was a Congressional Fellow supported by the Atlantic Philanthropies and CDC Healthy Aging Program to work with Latino city planners, local policymakers, stakeholders, and residents to inform environmental policies that promote healthy aging.
 Her current research is on promoting primary care and preventive services through the leadership of bilingual Latina nurses.
 The pilot offers her the opportunity to extend her research to address specific challenges of high-risk older Latinos and their caregivers.

-Jasmine Travers, PhD is a Postdoctoral Fellow in the NewCourtland Center for Transitions and Health at the Penn School of Nursing, a National Clinician Scholar at the Yale School of Medicine, a Penn Dean's Distinguished Postdoctoral Fellow for Academic Diversity, and an LDI Associate Fellow.
-Her pilot project will study the differences in psychosocial, mental health, and medical health outcomes among minority older adults receiving longer-term services and support in community-based settings compared to nursing home settings.
+Jasmine Travers, PhD joined us a Postdoctoral Fellow in the NewCourtland Center for Transitions and Health at the Penn School of Nursing, a National Clinician Scholar at the Yale School of Medicine, a Penn Dean's Distinguished Postdoctoral Fellow for Academic Diversity, and an LDI Associate Fellow.
+Her pilot project focuses on studying the differences in psychosocial, mental health, and medical health outcomes among minority older adults receiving longer-term services and support in community-based settings compared to nursing home settings.
 Dr. Travers is now an assistant professor at New York University College of Nursing.